in

 The purpose of ADA construction standards is to provide equal access to resources for all users of a given space, regardless of their physical limitations.

-The standards, which are mandatory in public buildings built after a certain point, cover everything from width of doorways, height of faucets, and even the placement of light switches.
+The standards, which are mandatory in public buildings built after a certain point, cover everything from width of doorways, height of faucets, and even the placement of switches.

 While you are usually not required by law to comply with ADA regulations in your private residence, doing so will increase the comfort of disabled guests and could raise the future resale value of your home.

 When it comes to overhead lighting, there are a few accessibility concerns to keep in mind.
-First, if people will be walking under the light, the lowest part of the fixture can be no less than 80 inches from the ground.
+First, if people will be walking under the bulbs, the lowest part of the fixture can be no less than 80 inches from the ground.

-Types of Bulbs for Ceiling Lighting
+Bulb Types for Ceiling

 Types of light bulbs for fixtures